‘Noah’s Swim-a-Thon’ Author Talks about Her Book

-Noah's Swim-a-ThonAccording to Koffsky, the impetus for writing her book came after having met a PJ Library professional at a conference she attended.
+Noah's Swim-a-ThonAccording to Koffsky, the catalyst for writing her book was meeting a PJ Library staff member at a conference.

 “She mentioned in passing that PJ was interested in seeing more camp books,” Koffsky recalls.
 “That got my wheels turning.
 Since I have gone to or worked at a Jewish camp for a good portion of my life, I started to think about what Jewish stories could be told in that environment.”